Fujitsu M-series ServersThe Road goes on. Addressing recent speculation and concerns regarding the future of the SPARC processor and Solaris

 Fujitsu and Oracle announce new M12-2

 In keeping with the most recent SPARC M-Series roadmap Fujitsu and Oracle have announced new models of the SPARC M-12-2 server.
 The new M12-2 increases available memory slots per CPU module from 16 to 24, increasing total maximum memory by 50% to 3TB per 2-socket M12-2.
-The new model is available in both the M12-2 and M12-2S versions.
-The new systems are available now to configure and quote.
+Available in both the M12-2 and M12-2S versions, the servers are ready now to configure and quote.